heyucongtom/heyucongtom.github.io/parallel_tf/index.md

 Async SGD is relatively easier to implement than sync sgd.
 It is faster too since we don't have to wait for all nodes to response.
 Usually it also demonstrates faster convergence than sync-SGD.
 However, since it goes to different gradient direction simultaneously, which directions cancel out, it usually fails to reach optimal results as synchronized version does, falling short of 1~2% of training accuracy on some network.

 (Examplify: async training failed to converge to the performance level of sync training.)

 ![Alt text](./convergence_depth.png?raw=true "Title")

 However, on networks with relatively simpler structure (which sometimes means there's less local minimum to trap the gradient descent, although not usually true), both asyn and async converges to the same performance.

 ![Alt text](./async_sync_group_conv.png?raw=true "Title")

 Different from the synchronized setting, now we don't need to ensure simultaneous&sync updates for each batch.
 Refer to the code snippet before, we could remove the SyncReplicaOptimizer and then we get the asynchronized training model.

 ## Example 3: Process Group Training.
 An attempt we made is mixing sync and async training model at the same time.
-According to a recent paper that Intel has published(https://arxiv.org/abs/1708.05256), the hybrid model would gain performance boost which is attributed from sync training, and speed boost which is attributed from async training.
+According to a recent [paper](https://arxiv.org/abs/1708.05256) that Intel has published, the hybrid model would gain performance boost which is attributed from sync training, and speed boost which is attributed from async training.

 (The hybrid model.
 Workers synchronize update on local parameter server, and local parameter servers send them to the central server.)
 ![Alt text](./hybrid.png?raw=true "Title")